 Top 3 Mistakes When Reintroducing FODMAPs

-Most of my health coaching clients are fearful of mistakes when they first get started with the FODMAP Diet and take food away (aka the Elimination Phase).
+Most of my health coaching clients are fearful of mistakes when they first get started with the FODMAP Diet and take food away (aka the Elimination Phase or FODMAP Challenge Phase).

 While this first part of the diet takes some getting used to, I see more mistakes happen in the crucial testing process (bringing foods back in to find out what you can eat and still keep your IBS in check).

-If you've come up against any of the snafus listed below, don't feel bad!
-This part of the FODMAP Diet has a learning curve, but it shouldn't take a PhD in food science and the steely resolve of a navy S.E.A.L. to get your FODMAP situation sorted.
+If you've come up against any of the snafus listed below during your elimination, don't feel bad!
+This FODMAP challenge phase has a learning curve, but it shouldn't take a PhD in food science and the steely resolve of a navy S.E.A.L. to get your FODMAP situation sorted.

 So to de-mystify this whole process, I want to dig into the biggest mistakes I've seen and how to avoid them.